Terence O'Brien (bishop): Biography

-O'Brien hailed from Cappamore, County Limerick.
-Both of his parents were from the noble family of O’Brien Arra.
+Terence O'Brien was born into the Gaelic nobility of Ireland at Cappamore, County Limerick.
+Both of his parents were from the derbhfine of the last Chief of the Name of Clan O'Brien Arradh and claimed lineal descent from Brian Boru.
+His family still owned an estate of 2,500 Irish acres centred around Tuogh, which was later confiscated by the Commonwealth of England.
 He joined the Dominicans in 1621 at Limerick, where his uncle, Maurice O'Brien, was then prior.
 He took the name "Albert" after the Dominican scholar Albertus Magnus.
-In 1622 he went to study in Toledo, returning eight years later to become prior at St. Saviour's in Limerick.
-In 1643 he was provincial of his order in Ireland.
+In 1622 he went to study in Toledo, returning eight years later to become prior at St. Saviour's in Limerick City.
+In 1643 he was provincial of the Dominicans in Ireland.
 In 1647 he was consecrated Bishop of Emly by Giovanni Battista Rinuccini.

 During the Irish Confederate Wars, like most Irish Catholics, he sided with Confederate Ireland.
 His services to the Catholic Confederation were highly valued by the Supreme Council.
 The bishop would treat the wounded and support Confederate soldiers throughout the conflict.
-O'Brien was against a peace treaty that did not guarantee Catholic interests in Ireland and in 1648 signed the declaration against the Confederate's truce with the Earl of Inchiquin who had committed atrocities against Catholic clergy and civilians, and the declaration against the Protestant royalist leader the Duke of Ormonde in 1650 who, due to his failure to resist the Cromwellian conquest of Ireland was not deemed fit to command Catholic troops.
+O'Brien was against a peace treaty that did not guarantee Catholic freedom of worship in Ireland and in 1648 signed the declaration against the Confederate's truce with the Earl of Inchiquin who had committed atrocities such as the Sack of Cashel against Catholic clergy and civilians, and the declaration against the Protestant royalist leader the Duke of Ormonde in 1650 who, due to his failure to resist the Cromwellian conquest of Ireland was not deemed fit to command Catholic troops.
 He was one of the prelates, who, in August 1650 offered the Protectorate of Ireland to Charles IV, Duke of Lorraine.

 In 1651 Limerick was besieged and O'Brien urged a resistance that infuriated the Ormondists and Parliamentarians.
-Following surrender he was denied quarter and protection.
-Major General Nicholas Purcell, Father Wolf, and Bishop O'Brien were court martialed and sentenced to death by New Model Army General Henry Ireton.
-O'Brien was hanged at Gallows Green.
+Following surrender, he was found ministering to the wounded and ill inside a temporary plague hospital.
+As previously decided by the besieging army, O'Brien was denied quarter and protection.
+Along with Alderman Thomas Stritch and English Royalist officer Colonel Fennell, Bishop O'Brien was tried by a drumhead court martial and sentenced to death by New Model Army General Henry Ireton.
+On 30 October 1651, Bishop O'Brien was first hanged at Gallows Green and then posthumously beheaded.
+His severed head was afterwards displayed spiked upon the river gate of the city.